AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025100082

 Abstract

-Bioprinting is a rapidly expanding additive manufacturing process, which offers great potential for the fabrication of living tissue by precise printing of cells and biomaterials in a variety of substrates.
-This technique has the ability to imitate native tissue functions, thereby offering clinical trials to explore new pathways for regenerative medicine.
-Among the main bioprinting techniques, Laser Induced Forward Transfer (LIFT) offers high degree of spatial resolution, accurate and controlled deposition of bioinks and high post-printing cell viability.
-Effective bioprinting requires a deep understanding of material properties, especially the rheological behaviour of bioinks, which is critical for achieving the desired outcomes.
-Rheological characterization of these materials is essential to understanding their behaviour under bioprinting conditions.
-LIFT technique utilizes a wide range of soft biomaterials, giving the ability to generate printed structures containing cells, which proliferate for several days post printing.
+Bioprinting is an emerging additive manufacturing process that offers great potential for fabricating living tissue by precisely printing cells and biomaterials onto various substrates.
+This technique can imitate native tissue functions, enabling clinical trials to explore new pathways for regenerative medicine.
+Among various bioprinting techniques, laser-induced forward transfer (LIFT) offers a high spatial resolution, accurate and controlled bio-ink deposition, and high post-printing cell viability.
+Effective bioprinting requires a deep understanding of material properties, especially the rheological behavior of bio-inks, which is critical for achieving the desired outcomes.
+Rheological characterization of these materials is essential for understanding their behavior under bioprinting conditions.
+The LIFT technique utilizes a wide range of soft biomaterials, generating printed structures containing cells, which proliferate for several days post-printing.
 These biomaterials can be controllably deposited in a variety of substrates.
-Specifically, in this study, two cell-laden bioinks with low and high number cells densities are printed in a controlled depth inside an Extracellular Matrix (ECM) by tuning the laser energy.
-Hence, by using light and guiding it with the proper optical set up, controlled depth immobilization of cells in desired depth inside ECM, can be achieved.
-All bioinks were characterized based on their rheological behaviour, using a microfabricated rheometer-viscometer on-a-chip.
-To investigate the transfer dynamics, a high-speed camera has been integrated in the LIFT set-up, enabling the monitoring of the immobilization phenomenon within the ECM and highlighting important characteristics of the propagation of the jets during printing.
-The morphological characteristics of the two sequential and distinct cell-laden jets are examined in detail during the printing process.
-This study showcases the ability to precisely deposit cells at different depths exceeding 2.5 mm inside a soft matrix substrate, to fabricate any desired cell-laden architecture for bio-engineering applications.
+In this study, two cell-laden bio-inks with low and high number cell densities were printed at controlled depths within an extracellular matrix (ECM) by adjusting the laser energy.
+This process allows precise immobilization of cells at desired depths within the ECM using light and a proper optical setup.
+The rheological behavior of all bio-inks was analyzed using a microfabricated rheometer–viscometer on a chip.
+To investigate the transfer dynamics, a high-speed camera was integrated into the LIFT setup, monitoring the immobilization phenomenon within the ECM, and highlighting important characteristics of the jet propagations during printing.
+The morphological characteristics of the two sequential and distinct cell-laden jets were examined in detail during the printing process.
+This study showcases the ability to precisely deposit cells up to 2.5 mm deep within a soft matrix substrate, fabricating any desired cell-laden architecture for bio-engineering applications.

 Keywords